Inbibo/shift_docs/docs/integration_resources/software/nuke.md

 | *String*     | -              | Knob                                             | EvalString_Knob                                              |                                                                                                                                                                                                                                                           |

 >[!NOTE]
-> * The Plugs to Knobs relations with a SPlug Code required means that the name of the plug need to start by that name, but can be longer.
-For example you can have more than 1 image with Shift Plug: "image1", "image2",...
+> * The conversion for certain Shift Plugs to Nuke Knobs will change depending on the Plug naming protocol.
+Specifically the shiftWorkflow node plugin for Nuke will identify as "special", plugs that start with the word defined in the `SPlug Code` section of the table above, e.g. "image1", "image2",... or "imageSequenceOriginal", "imageSequenceMasked",...

 *Image Plugs*